bradlove182/node-analytics/apps/dashboard/src/lib/hooks/README.md

 # Understanding Global State Management in Svelte with Custom Hooks

 When building web applications with Svelte, managing state across components can be challenging.
-Today, let's explore two powerful custom hooks that make state management more straightforward and efficient: `useState` and `useLocalStorage`.
+Today, let's explore three powerful custom hooks that make state management more straightforward and efficient: `useState`, `useLocalStorage`, and `useSearchParams`.

 ## The Basic State Hook